Like all motorsports, NASCAR is a thrilling spectacle, and NASCAR betting makes the sport all the more interesting!

 Because you are betting on events in the future, you can place bets on the NASCAR Cup Championship or a particular race like the Daytona 500.

 Head-to-head matchups are a great way to heat up that rivalry on track and keep events interesting.
-Sportsbooks will provide a list of given matchups of drivers for the day, it gives betters the chance of deciding which driver will finish ahead of the other.
+Sportsbooks will provide a list of given matchups of drivers for the day.

-But don’t expect too many underdogs as most of the matchups will consist of drivers of the same calibre.
-Giving similar odds to both drivers.
+Don’t expect too many underdogs as most of the matchups will consist of drivers of the same calibre, giving similar odds to both drivers.

 On some occasions, sportsbooks will cluster drivers into groups of three and four drivers.
 Exactly the same as individual matchups, bettors must choose which driver from the group will finish the highest.
 Since there’s more choice, odds for bets are slightly better.

-Some of the most popular prop bets include what driver will be on the pole, how many caution flags or which manufacturer will win.
-On prop bets in NASCAR, any bets involving numbers, the sportsbook will give you an Over/ Under to decide from.
+Some of the most popular prop bets include what driver will be on pole, how many caution flags or which manufacturer will win.

 Be aware that bets are settled on the official result of the race, any changes to the results after the podium presentation such as disqualifications or penalties do not count.